By Dave Lipson

 The problem, however, is that the mass gained during this phase can be mostly fat.
 Following a duration of the bulking phase, the cut finally begins and much of the muscle mass gained is subsequently lost.

-So, how does one effectively utilize calories to their benefit in order to gain lean mass and put on a high amount of eye-gazing muscle?
+So, how does one effectively utilize calories to their benefit to gain lean mass and put on a high amount of eye-gazing muscle?

 Finding the Pros and Cons